 Carbon Monoxide (CO) is a colorless and odorless gas produced by all engines and fuel burning appliances.
-Even with the best boat design and construction, plus the utmost care in inspection, operation, and maintenance, hazardous levels of CO may still be present in accommodation spaces under certain conditions.
+Even with the best boat design and construction, plus the utmost care in inspection, operation and maintenance, hazardous levels of CO may still be present in occupied spaces under certain conditions.

-DANGER 🛕
+A DANGER A Exposure to carbon monoxide (CO) can cause death or serious injury.
+Gasoline engines produce carbon monoxide (CO).
+CO is colorless, odorless and dangerous.

-EXTREME HAZARD - Carbon monoxide gas (CO) is colorless, odorless and extremely dangerous.
-All engines and fuel burning appliances produce CO as exhaust as a byproduct of combustion.
-Direct and prolonged exposure to CO will cause BRAIN DAMAGE or DEATH.
+Direct and prolonged exposure to CO will cause brain damage or death.
 Signs of exposure to CO include nausea, dizziness and drowsiness.
+Avoid exposure to yourself and / or your passengers to carbon monoxide.